gabil88/Projeto-SO/README.md

 * Gabriel Pinto Dantas             – A107291
 * Simão Azevedo Oliveira           – A107322
-* José Lourenço Ferreira Fernandes – AXXXXXXXX
+* José Lourenço Ferreira Fernandes – A106937